5 Ways to Make Money Writing Emails

 Plus, as email marketing has grown in demand, we've expanded the online learning programs we offer, so you can keep your skills focused and up-to-date with your target market.

-With 269 billion emails being sent a day, you can make a good living by specializing as an email writer.
-Or you can expand your writing business by offering emails as one of your copywriting services.
+With 269 billion emails being sent a day, you can make a great living by specializing as an email writer.

 Either way, I encourage you to give emails a shot.
 It’s a solid channel that has had continuous growth, increased ROI for companies, and shows no end in sight.